windmill-labs/windmilldocs/docs/openflow.md

 Now let's see how how the Module value is itself defined.

-## FlowModuleValue

-You will see below that there are 4 kinds of modules:
+There are 4 kinds of module currently (version 1.26.2):

-- rawscript: Embed a full Deno or Javascript script inside the flow.
+- `rawscript`: Embed a full Deno or Javascript script inside the flow.
 Useful when the script is not generic but only makes sense within this flow.
-- script: When you can refer to a script by path (including a path to the hub using the `hub/` prefix)
+- `script`: When you can refer to a script by path (including a path to the hub using the `hub/` prefix)
-- flow: Refer to another flow by path.
+- `flow`: Refer to another flow by path.
-- forloopflow: Trigger for-loops that will iterate over a list and trigger one flow per element.
+- `forloopflow`: Trigger for-loops that will iterate over a list and trigger one flow per element.
 The list is built evaluating the javascript expression inside `iterator` taking `result` as an input being the result of the previous module.
 For instance in Windmill, most flows use the iterator `result.res1`